The context – biblical marriage instructions, 1 Corinthians 7

-If the sanctification of qualifies the child for baptism, the like sanctification would also qualify the adult for baptism.
+If the sanctification of the child qualifies the child for baptism, the like sanctification would also qualify the adult for baptism.

 Under this interpretation the children are holy only as long as the believing parent remains in the marriage to the unbelieving parent.
 Ra McLaughlin, a Reformed believer and an advocate of infant baptism, recognizes this problem, writing “But the odd thing about both these arguments is that they make the children’s holiness dependent upon the marital status of their parents rather than on the children’s participation in the covenant community.”
 (Holy Children of Unbelievers)